My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 How it compares to what’s on the shelf

-What the women I know have said
+What the women I’ve told about this have said

 Individual experiences will vary.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.